Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • pregnancy, breastfeeding, childhood;

-• interstitial lung disease.
+• interstitial lung diseases.

 • liver damage;

-• lung diseases such as pneumonitis;
+• lung diseases, such as pneumonitis;

 • hypothyroidism;